 Top list · South Korea

-Top 100 Classical musics in South Korea
+Top 100 Classical Musics in South Korea

 This curated ranking covers the 100 largest classical musics in South Korea, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
 Out of 106 classical musics tracked in South Korea, the 100 ranked here account for the largest measured audience reach.
 Orchestre symphonique de Montréal, Ludwig van Beethoven and Wolfgang Amadeus Mozart lead the list with a combined estimated audience of 53k people.
 Across all 100 entries the average audience size is 2.9k, and the largest, Orchestre symphonique de Montréal, reaches around 20k people in South Korea.
 Audience size is the estimated number of unique people in South Korea who actively engage with each classical music, derived from search demand signals.
 Rankings reflect search-behavior signals collected across South Korea and are refreshed weekly.